jrdegreeff/fritter-backend/README.md

 **Returns**

+- A success message
+- The user's details (without password)
+- An array of users who follow the user
-- An object with array fields followers and following
+- An array of users whom the user is following

 **Throws**